Healing Centered Engagement for Patients Experiencing Intimate Partner Violence

 - Session 3: January 20th, 2021 from 9am-10:30amPST/12pm-1:30pmEST “Increasing Staff Capacity to Respond to IPV/HT During COVID-19” (National Webinar): This webinar will offer a combination of self-care and organizational practice strategies to help prevent provider burn out and bolster staff readiness for implementing CUES, as well as trauma-informed and healing-centered practices.
 Lifetime exposure to violence is common and working with clients who are experiencing or have experienced trauma/violence can trigger painful memories and trauma for staff.
 A personal history of exposure to violence increases risk for experiencing secondary traumatic stress.
 We will share trauma-informed approaches offered by the Substance Abuse and Mental Health Services Administration (SAMHSA) that recognize how trauma affects all individuals involved with the program, organization, or system, including its own workforce.
 Numerus studies tell us that in order to do this complex work the needs of providers cannot be ignored.
 Providers need supports for themselves and within their systems to promote healing centered engagement, which will also be covered in this webinar.

-- Session 4: DATE AND TIME TBD, January 2021 (Learning Collaborative Cohort Session): This final session will be an opportunity for the learning collaborative to debrief the webinar on increasing staff capacity and answer questions, promote peer exchange, and share additional tools and approaches.
+- Session 4: January 22nd, 2021 from 11am-12:30pmPST/2-3:30pmEST (Learning Collaborative Cohort Session): This final session will be an opportunity for the learning collaborative to debrief the webinar on increasing staff capacity and answer questions, promote peer exchange, and share additional tools and approaches.
 We will also discuss other next steps to promote their partnership and utilize the online toolkit, www.ipvhealthpartners.org to undertake additional systems change actions as a partnership.